meikei-99/StreamSwap_Frontend/README.md

 - withdraw: withdraw fDAI to the user's Metamask account

 ## **What I learnt**
-- how to build Dapp with different protocols (Uniswap and Superfluid)
+- build Dapp with different protocols (Uniswap and Superfluid)
-- how to automate smart contract's function using Chainlink Automation
+- automate smart contract's function using Chainlink Automation
+- implement functions from ERC20

 ## **Language/Framework used**
 - Solidity